2024 Mosquito-Borne Disease Year In Review

 Heartworms

-heartworm fact iconIf you’re a dog owner, your vet has likely warned you about Dirofilaria immitis, better known as heartworms.
+heartworm fact iconIf you’re a dog owner wondering ‘do mosquitoes bite dogs?,’ your vet has likely warned you about Dirofilaria immitis, better known as heartworms.
 More than 250,000 dogs are diagnosed annually.
 After biting an infected animal, Aedes, Anopheles, and Mansonia mosquitoes can transmit this parasitic roundworm to many other species, including cats, foxes, raccoons, and wolves, but dogs are the natural host.
+This answers the question ‘do mosquitoes bite dogs’ and highlights the risk these bites pose.
 As they mature over approximately 7 months, heartworms may grow up to 12 inches and survive for several years within a dog’s circulatory system.

 Symptoms of Heartworm Disease in Dogs: